Qaryat al-Ulya

-Qaryat al-Ulya (قرية العليا) is a city located in the north-east of the Eastern Province, Saudi Arabia, specifically in the historic aṣ-Ṣummān area, which consists of more than 30 villages; Qaryat al-Ulya is the capital of this region.
+Qaryat al-Ulya (قرية العليا) is a city located in the northeast of the Eastern Province, Saudi Arabia, specifically in the historic aṣ-Ṣummān area, which consists of more than 30 villages; Qaryat al-Ulya is the capital of this region.
 The whole Summan area includes a population of more than 50,000 people, 80% of them Saudis, according to the 2011 census.
-They maintain an agricultural area with more than two thousand wheat farms, which ranks it first in Saudi Arabian wheat production.
+They maintain an agricultural area with more than 2,000 wheat farms, which ranks it first in Saudi Arabian wheat production.

 History

 The name Qaryat al-Ulya means upper village in Arabic.
 It was established on the location of a well which was traditionally used by nomadic Bedouin as a water source.
 During the rise to power of Ibn Saud, he created new villages by settling down nomads and indoctrinating them in the Wahabbi interpretation of Islam, calling them the Ikhwan.
 In 1920, as part of this program nomads from the Mutayr tribe founded the city of Qaryat al-Ulya, led by Hayf bin Shuqayr al-Duwaish.
 The city occupied a strategic position along the pilgrimage route from Basra and Bahrain to Mecca.
-Because of its proximity to the Kuwaiti and Iraqi borders, Ibn Saud built a fortress there, under the supervision of Prince Saud bin Abdullah bin Jallawi Al Saud, who was governor of Al-Ahsa in 1935–36.
+Due to its proximity to the Kuwaiti and Iraqi borders, Ibn Saud built a fortress there, under the supervision of Prince Saud bin Abdullah bin Jallawi Al Saud, who was governor of Al-Ahsa in 1935–36.

 After the 1920 Battle of Jahra, the poet Muhammad ibn al Uthaymeen wrote in reference to the city: